tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 Necessary conditions for the EC2 instance to be created:
 - well formed syntax
-- required resources already exist like security groups and Amazon Machine Image id
+- required resources already exist like security groups and Amazon Machine Image ID
 - sufficient permissions
 - sufficient capacity in AWS account